AldieNightStar/MonnaHisteaProject/engine/README.md

 ## Notes
 * `Monna Histea Engine 2` Made as better and simpler version than `Monna Histea Engine` with several improvements and increasing simplicity
-* It's an Engine for creating Interactive Fiction stories with dead-simple JavaScript functions and classes
+* It's an Engine for creating Interactive Fiction stories with dead-simple TypeScript functions and classes

 ## Project structure
 * `src` - Folder where all your Game `API`.
 For example game logic or `DTO`'s